Otto Christian Hammer

-Otto Christian Hammer (18 August 1822 – 10 March 1892) was a Danish naval officer who participated in the First Schleswig War and the Second Schleswig War.
+Commander Otto Christian Hammer (18 August 1822 – 10 March 1892) was a Royal Danish Navy officer and businessman who participated in the First Schleswig War and the Second Schleswig War.

 After a successful campaign along the west coast of the Duchy of Schleswig in the First Schleswig War, Hammer became a lighthouse inspector but quit service with the navy only a few years later.
 When the Second Schleswig War broke out, Hammer enlisted again as an officer and lead a flotilla in the North Frisian Islands.
 Despite an early success against Austro-Prussian forces he was later captured by a hostile expeditionary corps.

 Retiring again from military duties, Hammer became involved in politics and established a lumber and fishery business in Sweden.
 During that time he published his memoirs on the Second Schleswig War and also a text on fishery.

 Life

 Born in Hulerød, Hammer was the son of District Commissioner and Inspector Frederik Abel Hammer (d.
 1877) and Elisabeth Kirstine Lemvigh (1794–1849).
 On 28 February 1851 he wedded Henriette Jacobine Hastrup (b.
 3 September 1830 on Hjortholm Castle), daughter of Julianus Jensen Hastrup (1780–1863), squire on Hjortholm from 1823 to 1863, and of Anna Cecilie Høffding (1791–1861).

 In 1837 Hammer joined the Danish Naval Academy as a cadet and was promoted to Sub Lieutenant on 3 August 1843.
 On an expedition to qualm uprisings in the Danish colonies in Guinea in 1854, he led the expeditionary forces to Fort Prinsensten and negotiated with the locals.

 During the First Schleswig War, Hammer served with a squadron that blocked traffic in the mouth of the river Elbe.
 In 1850 he became deputy commander of the squadron and operated from Fanø off the Danish west coast.
 His forces occupied the islands Nordstrand and Pellworm and Hammer took part in the defense of the then Danish towns of Tönning and Friedrichstadt.
 On 3 August 1851, he was promoted to Lieutenant.
 After the war he was made a customs and lighthouse inspector at the west coast of the Duchy of Schleswig.
 Although Hammer quit his naval service in 1854, he was granted the character of a Lieutenant Commander on 17 February 1858.